 Congratulations, you have successfully embedded a tweet in WordPress.
 You can embed as many tweets as you want on any page or post in WordPress.

-Show Your Source
+Embed Tweets in WordPress to Show Your Source

-In many cases, websites leave out their sources and honestly, it hurts their cases when they do.
+In many cases, websites leave out their sources, and honestly, it hurts their cases when they do.
 Showing exactly where the information came from is important to help build the credibility of your claim.

 Without any sources to fall back on it becomes a “he said, she said” scenario and that doesn’t really prove anything at the end of the day.
 Of course, many websites will choose to paraphrase these direct quotes to make better headlines.